What is a BER Rating?

 What can I do to improve my homes BER rating?
 I don’t know where to start

-According to Patricia, the majority of Irish homes built before 2011 are not sufficiently insulated and she advises that insulation can be a great starting point for many homeowners.
+According to professionals, the majority of Irish homes built before 2011 are not sufficiently insulated and it is advised that insulation can be a great starting point for many homeowners.
 30% of our homes heat loss is through the roof of our homes so improving your attic insulation is the best place to start.
-Patricia recommends checking what insulation lies between the ceiling joists in your attic – it should be between 300mm and 400mm.
+They recommend checking what insulation lies between the ceiling joists in your attic – it should be between 300mm and 400mm.
 In older homes, insulation is usually non-existent or is about 100mm in depth.
 Insulating the attic is like putting on a hat.
 Heat rises, so you will see an immediate benefit from this work.

 Next, tackle external walls which are another high source of heat loss.
 There are two main external insulation options that could meet the needs of your home: external wall insulation or dry lining.
 External wall insulation can add 100-150 mm of rigid insulation to the exterior walls of your house, giving complete coverage and avoiding any cold bridges.
 When adding external insulation to your home, consider your windowsills, which will need to be made deeper and an adequate depth of fascias and soffits to take the thickness off the insulation.
 Downpipes will also need to be adjusted.
 A professional external wall insulation company will guide you through this process.